-Programs receiving grant funding for homeless housing or service provision are required to coordinate with Kitsap's coordinated entry program (currently the Housing Solutions Center of Kitsap County) for client intake and referrals.
+Programs receiving grant funding for homeless housing or service provision are required to sign a Partner Agency Agreement and coordinate with Kitsap's coordinated entry program (the Housing Solutions Center of Kitsap County) for client intake, basic assessment, vulnerability scoring, and referrals.
 In addition, grantees are required to comply with the Housing Solutions Center Partner Agency Guiding Principles pertaining to standards of services for clients.